 Walk in the woods around the campsite (photo courtesy J Ridge)

-More details of activities will be added here.
+More details will be added here.

 What is Seekers?

 Seekers is the name for a friendly group of people who stay for one week each year at a campsite in Farnham, Surrey (UK) called Woodlarks.
 The week is referred to as a ‘camp’ because people can stay in a site tent or bring one of their own.
 Additionally, the site offers hostel-style dormitories for those who require a more ‘glamping’ style experience!

 Seekers is specifically run for people with a visual disability.
 Sighted people help to run it and we welcome new volunteers for next year: please get in touch using the webform below if you are interested.
 The event is entirely voluntary and we do not receive any funding.

 What sort of things do you do during the week?